Synthetixio/synthetix/docs/contracts/DelegateApprovals.md

 ### `approval`

 Stores who has approved whom to perform actions.
-The double mapping allows each authoriser to have multiple delegates, ordered as `approval[authoriser][delegate]`.
+The double mapping allows each authoriser to have multiple delegates.
+A given delegate is authorised by an authoriser when `approval[authoriser][delegate]` is true.

 **Type:** `mapping(address => mapping(address => bool)) public`